 You’ll want to go through this exercise trying different keywords that describe your brand and products, building out your hashtag keyword list as you go.

 Keep in mind that Instagram allows for a maximum of 30 hashtags per post.
-Additionally, the popular words will change over time, so make sure you revisit your hashtag keywords every few months to make sure you're using the best possible terms.
+Additionally, the popular words will change over time, so make sure you revisit your hashtag keywords every few months so you're using the best possible terms.

-Protip #1: Here’s a trick that I use for my ecommerce businesses.
-For every product and product category for my stores, I have done the keyword research to see which are the most popular Instagram hashtags around those product categories.
-I came up with 15–20 popular hashtags for each category of products I sell, as well as a base of 5-10 popular tags that describe my brand and product offering overall.
+Pro tip #1: Here’s a trick I use for my ecommerce businesses.
+For every product and product category in my stores, I’ve researched the most popular related Instagram hashtags.
+I came up with 15–20 popular hashtags for each category of products I sell, as well as a base of 5-10 popular tags that describe my brand and product offering.
 Finally, I also created a list of popular local specific hashtags that relate to my brand.

-Doing the work upfront of researching, organizing and saving the most applicable and popular hashtags will save you a ton of time down the road, increase your engagement and help garner new followers.
+Doing the work of researching, organizing, and saving the most applicable and popular hashtags upfront will save you a ton of time down the road, increase your engagement, and help add more followers on Instagram.

-Here are the 10 current most popular filters on Instagram according to Populagram:
+Here are the current 10 most popular filters on Instagram, according to Iconosquare: